oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Use_Cases.md

 Oyranos Configuration Logic
 ---------------------------

-The \\b oyranos-config-fltk configuration dialog shows clearly, what options are available and should be considered in a workflow.
+The <b> oyranos-config-fltk</b> configuration dialog shows clearly, what options should be considered in a workflow.

 |                                                                                |                                                                                                                 |
 |--------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|